Looking for an intimate hideaway for dinner à deux? Treat your valentine to good food, wine and romance in these softly-lit retreats.

 The European

 At the old-world European, wines are French or Italian and the menu is an elegantly Euro melting pot.
-Start as you wish to continue, with caviar, oysters and champagne.
+Start as you wish to continue, with caviar, oysters and Champagne.
 Share a plate of gnocchi or spaghetti marinara with mussels, then lean back in your bentwood chairs to make room for dessert.
 Think rhubarb and blackberry creme brulee or chocolate delice with mandarin sorbet.

 Ototo